 Something to note is that you can group training requirements into job families for specific departments, especially if there is a significant overlap in the responsibilities.
 In many organizations, a specific job title may change and develop over time.
 Alternatively, a department may have roles with several different levels (Quality Inspector I, Quality Inspector II, etc).

-In these situations, you may not need to specify training for each job title.
+In these situations, you don’t want to specify training for each job title.
 Your training matrix can instead list what training is required for each department.

 While overall the ISO 13485 training requirements are very broad, there is one line of the standard that is specific about what training is required.
 This is covered in the next section.